 How Did the Euro Become Greece’s Currency?

-What Is the Worth of Euro Compared to Other Currencies?
+What Is the Worth of the Euro Compared to Other Currencies?

 The Euro is quite stable, which makes it attractive for businesses and trades all over the world.
 For people unfamiliar with the worth of the Euro, it’s best to see how much it’s worth compared to other currencies that they are familiar with.
 Here’s a list of euros compared with some other frequently used currencies: